oh2fih/securitytxt-tools/README.md

    `https:` URLs are validated the same way HTTPs URLs in `Contact`.
 - `Encryption` field supports `https:`, `openpgp4fpr:` and `dns:` URI schemes.
   - `https:` URLs are validated the same way HTTPs URLs in `Contact`, but the key is also fetched and its fingerprint is compared with the key used for PGP signing.
 If the fingerprints do not match it gives a warning.
   - `openpgp4fpr:` URIs must be exactly 40 hexadecimal characters or they will be removed.
 The fingerprint is compared to the fingerprint of the key used for PGP signing.
 If the fingerprints do not match it gives a warning.
   - `dns:` URIs must reference `OPENPGPKEY` records ([RFC 7929][7]): exactly 40 hexadecimal characters followed by `._openpgpkey.`.
 The existence and the contents of this records are not currently tested.
 E.g., `dns:50d858e0985ecc7f60418aaf0cc5ab587f42c2570a884095a9e8ccac._openpgpkey.example.com?type=OPENPGPKEY`
 - `Preferred-Languages` must not appear more than once.
 The first valid field seen is used and the rest are removed.
 Valid field consists of comma separated list of language tags ([RFC 5646][8]), recognized as one to eight `a-z` characters with a possible subtag: `[a-z]{1,8}(-[a-z]{1,8})?`.
 - Multiple consecutive blank lines are replaced with one.
 - If the input file is missing a line break at EOF it will be added.
-- For operational reasons, `CRLF` line breaks are replaved with `LF` line breaks.
+- For operational reasons, `CRLF` line breaks are replaced with `LF` line breaks.
 This is not required by the specification; [RFC 9116, 2.2][9] allows both.

 [1]: https://www.rfc-editor.org/rfc/rfc9116
 [2]: https://www.rfc-editor.org/rfc/rfc9116#section-2.5